Building the content layer of a design system

 • 40+ components documented with content guidelines.

 • Reduced terminology friction across 6 teams.
-Alignment meetings became Slack messages: "I checked the word list and wanted to confirm this was the right word"
+Alignment meetings became Slack messages like "I checked the word list and wanted to confirm this was the right word."

 • Shipped 3 net-new components, 8+ additional component variants, and countless bug fixes and updates in Figma component library.